20 Beginner Calisthenics Workout Plan: Your Path to Strength and Mobility

 Ready to start your fitness journey with a basic calisthenics workout that builds real strength and control?
 At ISC – Indian School of Calisthenics, we specialize in guiding beginners through foundational movements that lay the groundwork for long-term progress.
 Visit us at SRPF Ground, NH8, Goregaon (E), Mumbai – 400065.
 For class schedules, personalized coaching, or more details, call +91 77159 53218.
 Train smart, move better, and unlock your back strength with ISC.

-Basic Calisthenics Workout- FAQs
+Beginner Calisthenics Workout- FAQs

 For beginners, start with 3-4 sessions per week, allowing for rest days between workouts.
 As you progress, you can increase frequency based on your recovery ability and goals.